NumberSigmaTafKsee/LV2-Gamma/README.md

 # GPU
 * experiment with running on the NVidia
+* mostly compile with the openmp simd and gpu openacc
+* the fft need to be replaced with cufft or vkfft

 # Raspberry/Banana Pi
 * make it work on the raspberry easy